-On behalf of our community, I want to thank Dr. Accola and the Florida Hospital team for their incredible support of our patients and our community!
+On behalf of our community, I want to thank Dr. Accola and the AdventHealth (formerly Florida Hospital) team for their incredible support of our patients and our community!
 Thank you Dr. Accola!
 Thanks Beverly Masker!
 Thanks Christy Mize!
 And, thanks Jenna Tomaselli!

 Keep on tickin!

 P.S.
 For the hearing impaired members of our community, I have provided a written transcript below.

 Adam Pick: Hi, everybody.
 It’s Adam with HeartValveSurgery.com.
 Today, we’re at the heart valve summit in Chicago, Illinois.
 I am honored and thrilled to be here with Dr. Kevin Accola, who’s a cardiac surgeon at AdventHealth in Orlando, Florida.
 Many of you know this man.
 He’s helped many patients in our community, with incredibly successful outcomes, including patients like Denise Ring.
 Dr. Accola, thanks for being here with me.

 Dr. Kevin Accola: Adam, it’s great to be here, as always.
 Thank you.
 It’s good to see you.
 I can’t tell you how much this means to our patients.
 What you’re doing, it’s just incredible.
 From a grassroots stand point, they can talk and interact online and chat groups and different things with patients that really can empathize with them.
 Thank you for all you’re doing because it’s just been incredible.